 Roses is a very big event.
-In fact, by student union metrics, it’s absolutely enormous.
-139 fixtures mostly spread across three action-packed days, and as the home side York bore the brunt of the organisation.
+In fact, by student metrics, it’s absolutely enormous.
+139 fixtures spread across three action-packed days, and as the home side York bore the brunt of the organisational burden.
 Planning began over summer, under the remit of a five-man YUSU events team including York sport president Isaac Beevor.

 Marketing was next on the list.
 “People are so used to social media”, says Beevor, “we wanted to put a real emphasis on physical advertising”.
 Campus banners and posters are nothing new, but this year for the first time staff all over campus spent the opening weeks of term in Roses-themed getups.
-YUSU, Nisa, estates and library staff all repped the white rose.
+YUSU, Nisa, estates and library staff all repped the white rose on specially manufactured Roses t-shirts.

 LUSU Activities [and Sport] Officer Jack Waller attended to the needs of travelling Lancaster fans and players – buses, sleeping areas etc. – and 600 Lancastrians stayed in York on Saturday night alone.
 Both SABBs paid mutual tributes at Sunday’s closing ceremony.